Rebeca Andrade: 2016

-In 2016, Andrade returned to competition after her ACL injury and won five medals on the World Cup circuit and also competed at her first Olympic Games.
+In 2016 Andrade returned to competition after her ACL injury.
 She returned at the City of Jesolo Trophy.
 She only competed on the vault, uneven bars, and balance beam.
 She helped the Brazilian team win the silver medal behind the United States.
 She qualified for the uneven bars event final where she finished eighth.
 She then competed at the Doha World Cup and won the silver medal on the uneven bars behind Jonna Adlerteg.

-She was selected to compete at the Olympic Test Event alongside Jade Barbosa, Daniele Hypólito, Lorrane Oliveira, Carolyne Pedro, and Flavia Saraiva to attempt to qualify Brazil a team quota for the Olympic Games.
+She was selected to compete at the Olympic Test Event alongside Jade Barbosa, Daniele Hypólito, Lorrane Oliveira, Carolyne Pedro, and Flávia Saraiva in order to attempt to qualify Brazil a team quota for the Olympic Games.
 Andrade competed on vault and uneven bars only, and she performed a double-twisting Yurchenko vault and a clean uneven bars routine.
 The Brazilian team won the gold medal in the team event and qualified a full team to the 2016 Summer Olympics.
 Individually, she qualified for the uneven bars final, where she won the bronze medal behind Germans Elisabeth Seitz and Sophie Scheder.

 She then competed at the São Paulo World Cup, where she qualified for the uneven bars and balance beam finals.
 In the uneven bars final, she tied with German Kim Bui for the silver medal.
 The next day on the balance beam, she won the bronze medal behind teammate Daniele Hypólito and Simona Castro.
-She then went to the Anadia World Cup where she won two silver medals on balance beam and floor exercise, both behind teammate Flavia Saraiva.
+She then went to the Anadia World Cup where she won two silver medals on balance beam and floor exercise, both behind teammate Saraiva.
+In late June Andrade was officially named to the Brazilian Olympic team alongside Barbosa, Hypólito, Oliveira, and Saraiva.

 After the Anadia World Cup, Andrade was named to represent Brazil at the 2016 Summer Olympics alongside Jade Barbosa, Daniele Hypólito, Lorrane Oliveira, and Flavia Saraiva.
 Her final competition in preparation for the Olympics was a friendly meet in the Netherlands on 10 July where she tied with Dutch gymnast Eythora Thorsdottir for the gold medal in the all-around.

-At the 2016 Olympics, Andrade performed well in the qualification round and helped Brazil qualify for the team finals in fifth place.
+At the 2016 Olympics Andrade performed well in the qualification round and helped Brazil qualify for the team finals in fifth place.
 She qualified individually to the all-around final in third place with a total score of 58.732 behind American gymnasts Simone Biles and Aly Raisman.
 During the team finals, Andrade fell on the floor exercise, and the Brazilian team finished eighth.
 In the individual all-around, she finished eleventh with a total score of 56.965.

-After the Olympics, Andrade competed at the Brazilian Championships in November.
+After the Olympic Games Andrade competed at the Brazilian Championships in November.
 She won the gold medal with the Flamengo club team in the all-around, uneven bars, and balance beam.
-She won the silver medal on the floor exercise behind Thais Fidelis.
+She won the silver medal on floor exercise behind Thais Fidelis.